What's new in Microsoft Azure Backup Server (MABS)

 Volume to Volume migration

 With Modern Backup Storage (MBS) in MABS V2, we announced Workload aware storage, where you configure certain workloads to be backed up to specific storage, based on storage properties.
 However, after configuration, you may find a need to move backups of certain data sources to other storage for optimized resource utilization.
 MABS V3 gives you the capability to migrate your backups and configure them to be stored to a different volume in three steps.

 Prevent unexpected data loss

 In enterprises, MABS is managed by a team of administrators.
 While there are guidelines on storage that should be used for backups, an incorrect volume given to MABS as backup storage may lead to loss of critical data.
-With MABS V3, you can prevent such scenarios by configuring those volumes as the ones that are not available for storage using these PowerShell cmdlets.
+With MABS V3, you can prevent such scenarios by configuring those volumes as the ones that aren't available for storage using these PowerShell cmdlets.

 Modern Backup Storage (MBS) consumes storage thinly, as and when needed.
-To do so, MABS calculates the size of the data being backed up when it is configured for protection.
+To do so, MABS calculates the size of the data being backed up when it's configured for protection.
 However, if many files and folders are being backed up together, as in the case of a file server, size calculation can take long time.
-With MABS V3, you can configure MABS to accept the volume size as default, instead of calculating the size of each file, hence saving time.
+With MABS V3, you can configure MABS to accept the volume size as default, instead of calculating the size of each file, which saves time.

 Optimized CC for RCT VMs